pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 ## Use Pantheon Cache Functions Programmatically

-There are three functions that are useful to developers within the [pantheon-page-cache.php](https://github.com/pantheon-systems/WordPress/blob/default/wp-content/mu-plugins/pantheon-mu-plugin/inc/pantheon-page-cache.php) file that houses the Pantheon Cache plugin code.
-You can call them from within your own custom code using various WordPress hooks, such as [save_post()](https://developer.wordpress.org/reference/hooks/save_post/).
+There are functions that are useful to developers within the [Pantheon MU plugin](https://github.com/pantheon-systems/pantheon-mu-plugin/blob/main/inc/pantheon-page-cache.php).
+You can call them from within your own custom code using various WordPress hooks, such as [`save_post`](https://developer.wordpress.org/reference/hooks/save_post/).

 ### flush_site